KittyGiraudel/sass-guidelines/index.md

 ## Documentation

-Every variable, function, mixin and placeholder that is intended to be re-used all over the code base should be documented as part of the global API using [SassDoc][sassdoc].
+Every variable, function, mixin and placeholder that is intended to be re-used all over the code base should be documented as part of the global API using [SassDoc](http://sassdoc.com).

 SassDoc provides two different syntaxes for comments: either C-style or inline.
 For instance both of the following snippets are valid SassDoc comments: